 The Cornelia Hahn Oberlander Prize Advisory Committee was established in 2018 to provide critical guidance in developing the framework of the prize and the parameters of the nominee selection and jury process.
 The Oberlander Prize Advisory Committee was chaired by Elizabeth K. Meyer, the Merrill D. Peterson Professor of Landscape Architecture at the University of Virginia School of Architecture in Charlottesville, Virginia.

-The nominee must be a person, a collaborative, or a team.
+The nominee may be a person, a collaborative, or a team.

 The nominee must be living.